Oracle Tutorial

 Tip #2: Avoid evaluating Boolean variables

-A Boolean variable is always TRUE, FALSE or NULL.
+A Boolean variable is always TRUE, FALSE, or NULL.
 Therefore the following comparison is unnecessary:

-IF b_profitable = TRUE THEN DBMS_OUTPUT.PUT_LINE( 'This sales deal is profitable' ); END IF;
+DBMS_OUTPUT.PUT_LINE( 'This sales deal is profitable' );

 Instead, use:

-IF b_profitable THEN DBMS_OUTPUT.PUT_LINE( 'This sales deal is profitable' ); END IF;
+DBMS_OUTPUT.PUT_LINE( 'This sales deal is profitable' );

 PL/SQL IF THEN ELSE statement